-Listen to the podcast on YouTube.
+Listen to the interview on Apple Podcasts.

 We based the interview on a popular post of mine, Essential Checklist to Optimize LinkedIn For Executive Job Search, in which I outlined the things you need to concentrate on to take full advantage of this powerful social network:

 - Build Your LinkedIn Profile

 The podcast begins with discourse between Mac and his associates Ben Forstag and Jessica Black, as they tackle the Listener Question of the Week, before my interview with Mac begins.

 And you’ll find the full transcript of the podcast on the same page.